sorbet/sorbet/website/docs/overloads.md

 Overloads have multiple downsides:

 - They encourage unwieldy signatures, which are confusing to understand.
-- They aren't as precise [gradually typed](gradual.md) languages like Sorbet as they are in typed languages which lack [`T.untyped`](untyped.md).
+- They aren't as precise in [gradually typed](gradual.md) languages like Sorbet as they are in typed languages which lack [`T.untyped`](untyped.md).
 - Their implementation in Sorbet is somewhat second class (due in part to the previous two points).

 Instead of using overloaded methods, consider simply defining multiple methods.

-For example, instead of defining a method like this, which accepts either a string or an array of strings and returns either a single `MyModel` or an array of `MyModel`s:
+For example, instead of defining a method like the following, which accepts either a string or an array of strings and returns either a single `MyModel` or an array of `MyModel`s:

 ```ruby
 sig { params(what: String).returns(MyModel) }